Iqbal Asif Jewel: Career

-As a solo artist, Jewel has released several albums including an instrumental fusion-rock album X Factor, and a collaboration with long-time friends from other bands; Jewel with the Stars.
+As a solo artist, Jewel has released several albums including an instrumental fusion-rock album X Factor, and a collaboration with long-time friends from other bands; Jewel with the Stars and Jewel with the Stars 2.

-Jewel has also produced or mixed several albums, including Sumon's first solo album Shopno gulo tomar moto, and Artcell's second studio album Aniket Prantor.
+Jewel has also produced or mixed several albums, including Sumon's first solo album Shopno gulo tomar moto, and Artcell's second studio album Oniket Prantor.

 Jewel released a compilation album, Rock 101, in December 2008.
 In 2009, Eid al-Fitr Jewel released the dual Rock 202 and Rock 303.

-In November 2020, Jewel released a single called Nilana Khobor (lyrics written by Iqbal Asif Jewel).

-In October 2022, Jewel released a song called BijoyRoth from the album The Hybrid Experiment with Raef al Hasan Rafa.

-Personal life

-Jewel is married to Nazia and has two children named Eshan and Aarya.
+He also released Rock 404, Rock 505, Rock 606, Rock 707, Rock 808, Rock 909 and Rock X0X.